ninjadev/harmonin/README.md

 ![](http://i.imgur.com/7VBuQbC.png)
 3. Add a MIDI Out in the FL Channel rack.
 ![](http://i.imgur.com/6WJJCsK.png)
-4. Open index.html and start playback in FL.
+4. Open localhost:8080 in a browser and start playback in FL.